White House to offer balanced budget plan by mid-May: Mulvaney

-WASHINGTON A detailed version of President Donald Trump's budget to be released in May will lay out plans to eventually erase U.S. deficits, White House budget director Mick Mulvaney said on Sunday.
+WASHINGTON (Reuters) - A detailed version of President Donald Trump's budget to be released in May will lay out plans to eventually erase U.S. deficits, White House budget director Mick Mulvaney said on Sunday.

 "We're getting into that now.
 By May, I think it's mid-May we're shooting for right now, we'll have that larger budget..."
 Mulvaney said on NBC's "Meet the Press" program.